Scientific Committee on Veterinary Measures

 scheduled for 29 January.

 11. Progress report on the state of progress on the

-work.
-A Working Group meeting is planned for 07
+A working group meeting is planned for 03 December.

-In future the agenda of the SSC will
+In future agendas and minutes of the SSC will be made

 13. Feed-back by members of the Committee having